sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 - After LPM, the three ACL stages are processed in order.
 ACLs can have multiple `src/dst` IP ranges or port ranges as match criteria.

 > [!NOTE]
-> CA-PA mapping table are used for both encap and decap process
+> CA-PA mapping table are used for both encap and decap processing.

 ## VM to VM communication in VNET example